Uranium mining in the Bancroft area: Health legacy for miners

 According to a 2012 study published in Nature, there is a "positive exposure-response between silica and lung cancer".
 Uranium mining produces silica-laden dust at a free silica rate of 5–15% in Bancroft, significantly less than the Elliot Lake mines which produced ore with 60–70% free silica.

 In 1974, the Ontario Workmen's Compensation Board studied 15,094 people who worked in uranium mines in Bancroft and around Elliot Lake for at least one month, between 1955 and 1974.
 Of those 15,094 people, 94 silicosis cases were found in 1974, of which one was attributed to working a Bancroft mine, i.e. the other 93 were attributed to working in an Elliot Lake mine.

 According to the Committee on Uranium Mining in Virginia, mines produce radon gas which can increase lung cancer risks.
 Miners' exposure to radiation was not measured before 1958 and exposure limits were not enacted until 1968.
 Risks to miners at Bancroft and Elliot Lake mines were investigated and the official report of that investigation quotes a miner:"We have been led to believe through the years that the working environment in these mines was safe for us to work in.
 We have been deceived."

 The aforementioned 1974 study of 15,094 Ontario uranium miners found 81 former miners who died of lung cancer.
 Factoring in predicted lung cancer rate for men in Ontario led to the conclusion that by 1974 there were 36 more deaths than expected attributable to both Bancroft and Elliot Lake mines, with the additional risk appearing to be twice as high for Bancroft miners compared to Elliot Lake miners.

 A study report for the CNSC undertaken by the Occupational Cancer Research Centre at Cancer Care Ontario tracked the health of 28,959 former uranium miners over 21 years and found a two-fold increase in lung cancer mortality and incidence.
-The BMJ (journal of the British Medical Association) reported an increase of lung cancer risk; miners who have worked at least 100 months in uranium mines have a twofold increased risk of developing lung cancer.
-The study is to be updated in 2023.
+In an article published in The BMJ (journal of the British Medical Association) reported an increase of lung cancer risk; miners who have worked at least 100 months in uranium mines have a twofold increased risk of developing lung cancer.
+The study is expected to be updated in 2023.